 Should you feel sad, you can either have 12 minutes of talk on a cell phone if charged according to the most expensive rate or download about seven gigabytes in the Internet.Photo itnews.com.au

-Prices in local cafés are quite tolerable so you can choose: huge helping of noodles with seafood, a cheeseburger, three cups of good coffee, a glass of beer or two glasses of wine – each costs about ten dollars.
+When talking about transportation and expenses associated with it, Hamilton will buy you: three trips on a city bus and subway.
+You can even easily take a taxi for about four kilometers and you’ll manage to drive a nice tram 4.5 times.
+If you are used to comfort and have a car, within our limits you’ll be able to park it for 4-5 hours depending on location in the city.Prices in local cafés are quite tolerable so you can choose: huge helping of noodles with seafood, a cheeseburger, three cups of good coffee, a glass of beer or two glasses of wine – each costs about ten dollars.
 And if somewhere out of city centre it becomes even cheaper.
 But you’re sure not to afford a pack of cigarettes or a bottle of strong alcohol – these goods are very expensive because they are considered harmful and are subject to excise.
 Prices on them are regulated by the state.

 All in all, Australia as a whole and Sydney in particular are textbook examples of season market economy.
 Floods, record harvests, problems with delivery of import goods – all of those play an immense role there.
 Should we say more if even petrol prices fluctuate within 10-20 cents per liter over one day?
 A tourist is sure not to be able to tell right away if he paid too much or, on the contrary, saved money.
 Being a local, it is much easier to figure out financial issues, but altogether we can conclude that with ten dollars even in one of the word’s most expensive cities you won’t die of starvation, can have some fun and it is up to each person whether to spend them at once or eke them out for the whole day.